NateWr/restaurant-reservations/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1 =
+This update improves internationalization (i8n) by attempting to determine the appropriate language for the booking form datepicker from your WordPress settings.
+It also adds a setting to pick a language manually from a list of supported languages.
+This update also adds options to block late bookings at least 4 hours or 1 day in advance.
+Thanks to Remco and Roland for their early feedback.

 = 1.0.2 =
 This update removes a bit of code that was used for development purposes.
 Please update as this code could be run by any user on the frontend.